Second Chances (Star Trek: The Next Generation): Reception

 The A.V.
-Club reviewed this episode in 2011, and gave it a B+; they felt that LeVar did a "fine job" directing and the same said for the acting.
+Club reviewed this episode in 2011, and gave it a B+; they felt that Burton did a "fine job" directing and the same said for the acting.

 Legacy

 Mae Jemison often gives talks and mentions her experiences with Star Trek to connect with audiences about careers in science and technology.

+The events of this episode would be referenced in Star Trek: Deep Space Nine with the return of Thomas Riker in "Defiant" and in Star Trek: Lower Decks where main character Brad Boimler suffers the same duplication phenomena while serving on the USS Titan under Riker himself.
+In the penultimate episode of Lower Decks, Boimler's transporter clone William Boimler (who named himself after Riker) is informed that in an alternate universe, the events of this episode happened to Deanna Troi instead.

 Releases

 The episode was released as part of the Star Trek: The Next Generation season six DVD box set in the United States on December 3, 2002.
 A remastered HD version was released on Blu-ray optical disc, on June 24, 2014.

 On November 3, 1998 this episode and "Rightful Heir" were released together on LaserDisc in the United States for 34.98 USD.
 The episodes were on a single 12" double-sided optical disc with a Dolby Surround soundtrack.